What is Windows File Integrity Monitoring?

 - Cryptographic Hash Value

 In addition, the File Contents may be tracked which allows the details of the actual changes made to a text-based configuration file can be exposed.
 This is not always practical – binary file contents changes cannot be usefully reported and even for human-interpretable file types, the file contents may be impractical to track if too large.
-By contrast, tracking metadata and a hash value gives an infallible means of detecting changes in a highly consistent manner regardless of the file type or size.
+By contrast, tracking metadata and a hash value give an infallible means of detecting changes in a highly consistent manner regardless of the file type or size.

-Alternatively, modern file integrity solutions like NNT Change Tracker work from an initial, one-time baseline against which changes-only are detected using a continuous, real-time FIM agent resident on the host.
+Alternatively, modern file integrity solutions like NNT Change Tracker work from an initial, one-time baseline against which changes only are detected using a continuous, real-time FIM agent resident on the host.
 Agent-based file integrity monitoring for Windows not only provides real-time, instantaneous detection of malware and breach activity, but a substantially gentler FIM technology in terms of host resource requirements, only using resources when changes need to be assessed, for just those files that have changed without needing a repeated full inventory/baseline process to be run.

 How does Windows FIM detect zero day malware?